CAcertOrg/cacert-infradocs/docs/systems/proxyout.rst

 Critical Configuration items
 ============================

-All configuration is managed in Puppet.
-There are no certificates or private keys used on this machine.
+The system configuration is managed via Puppet profiles.
+There should be no configuration items outside of the Puppet repository.

 Tasks
 =====